belangeo/pyo/documentation/source/perftips.rst

 This version uses around 47% of the CPU on my Thinkpad T430, i5 3320M @ 2.6GHz.
-The problem is that the 50 oscillators given in input of the Phaser object creates 50 identical Phaser objects, one for each oscillator.
+The problem is that the 50 oscillators given as input to the Phaser object create 50 identical Phaser objects, one for each oscillator.
 That is a big waste of CPU.
 The next version mixes the oscillators into a stereo stream before applying the effect and the CPU consumption drops to ~7% !